Akshat-unt/Simple-Python-File-Server-With-Browse-Upload-and-Authentication/README.md

 I use this everyday in addition to shellinabox to have full control over my aws instance, and it's super convenient.

-###How To Install
+### How To Install
-Read and edit settings.py.
+* Read and edit settings.py.

 `sudo ./install`

 Once the script is completed, this file server should be registered as an upstart service.

-Check the file server at http://host:port/base_url
+Check the file server at `http://host:port/base_url`

-###How To Uninstall
+### How To Uninstall
 `sudo ./uninstall`

-###Credit
+### Credit
-This is a fork of http://li2z.cn/?s=SimpleHTTPServerWithUpload written by bones7456 (who also forked from http://www.opensource.apple.com/source/python/python-3/python/Lib/SimpleHTTPServer.py)
+This is a fork of [SimpleHTTPServerWithUpload](http://li2z.cn/?s=SimpleHTTPServerWithUpload) written by bones7456 who also forked from [SimpleHTTPServer.py](http://www.opensource.apple.com/source/python/python-3/python/Lib/SimpleHTTPServer.py)

-This fork basically adds install scripts, authentication, and some more on top of the original code that supports directory browse and file upload.
+*This fork basically adds install scripts, authentication, and some more on top of the original code that supports directory browse and file upload.